ber-m-p/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Bernardo Moreno Peniche is a Medical Anthropologist at UC Berkeley & UCSF>

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Landscape:** aesthetics and politics of world-making
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Science & Technology Studies:** science as culture, technology as cultural artifact
-- **Digital Health Humanities:** I do things.
+- **Infectious diseases:** infection is relation

 {% include_relative _includes/education.md %}